btorressz/RewardAirdrop/README.md

 # RewardAirdrop

 NOTE: This project is still in development.
-I am open to feedback.
+I am open to feedback and possible contributions.

 ## Contracts